go-qkbell/blog/content/posts/data_structure/array_slice.md

 ## What is Array?

-- Array is a collection of elements stored in contiguous memory.
+- Array is a collection of data stored in physically contiguous memory.
 - Array is fixed size.
 Once the size is given to it, it cannot be changed.
 - Elements must be same type.